chanzuckerberg/single-cell-curation/docs/corpora_schema.md

 migrate datasets to more defined terms as they are defined.
 In the mean time, having these less precise terms maximizes the findability (and therefore reusability)
 of datasets.

-Ontology terms MUST use [OBO-format ID](http://www.obofoundry.org/id-policy.html), meaning they are a CURIE where the prefix identifies the ontology.
-For example `EFO:0000001` is a term in the `EFO` ontology.
+#### Gene Metadata

+Cellxgene uses standard gene symbols to ensure that all datasets it stores measure the same features and can therefore be integrated.
-If the features of the dataset are human genes, then the feature ids MUST be [HGNC](https://www.genenames.org/about/guidelines/#!/#tocAnchor-1-7) approved gene symbols.

-Similarly if the features are mouse genes, then the feature ids SHOULD be [MGI](http://www.informatics.jax.org/mgihome/nomen/gene.shtml) gene symbols.
+If the samples being measured are human, then the feature ids MUST be [HGNC](https://www.genenames.org/about/guidelines/#!/#tocAnchor-1-7) approved gene symbols.
+If the features are mouse genes, then the feature ids SHOULD be [MGI](http://www.informatics.jax.org/mgihome/nomen/gene.shtml) gene symbols.

-Finally, the whole dataset MUST be annotated with fields that indicate the organism and describe the meanings of the [matrix layers](#Matrix-Layers):
+For other organisms, gene symbols SHOULD be the accepted standard human readable symbols for that organism.

+#### Dataset Metadata

+There are several fields that annotate the whole dataset that MUST be provided.

 **Field name**|**Constraints**
 :--|:--
 organism|String
 organism\_ontology\_term\_id|NCBITaxon term
-layer\_descriptions|Mapping from {layer\_name: layer\_description, ...}
+layer\_descriptions|A dictionary whose keys MUST be the layer names whose values are free text description of how the layer was created (e.g. "counts per million") version|A dictionary with a key `corpora_schema_version` and its value MUST be the schema encoding version.
+See [here](https://chanzuckerbergteam.slack.com/archives/C018B64J3HN/p1617907599111700) for documentation that describes the encoding.

 ### Presentation Metadata